MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 #### Deployment View of Bagisto's Microservices Architecture

-The deployment viewpoint provides a detailed perspective of how Bagisto's e-commerce platform is deployed across infrastructure nodes using a microservices architecture.
-It is intended for developers, DevOps engineers, and architects to understand component distribution and communication across services.
+Bagisto employs a microservices deployment model to enhance modularity, maintainability, and scalability.
+Each functional module is encapsulated within its own service, allowing independent deployment and scaling.

-## Nodes and Components
+### Nodes and Components

 ### 1. Computer